sejal-jagtap/de_postgres/README.md

   <img width="424" height="292" alt="image" src="https://github.com/user-attachments/assets/7d80a76b-24b0-4c19-af3e-311534eae315" />

-  Query 6:
+  Query 6: How many restaurants are there per cuisine, listed in order of highest count?

-        /* How many restaurants are there per cuisine, highest count first? */ SELECT cuisine, COUNT(*) AS restaurant_count
+        SELECT cuisine, COUNT(*) AS restaurant_count
         FROM restaurants
         GROUP BY cuisine